 These thin pancakes with crispy edges make a delicious start to the day with little effort.
-Sourdough crepes are one of our favorite breakfasts, especially when topped with fresh berries and homemade whipped cream.
+This sourdough crepe recipe is one of our favorite breakfasts, especially when topped with fresh berries and homemade whipped cream.

-Crepes are very thin pancakes with a slightly sweet taste.
+A crepe is a very thin pancake with a slightly sweet taste made from simple ingredients.
 They’re quick to whip up and cook for the family and this sourdough version makes them healthier.

-mothered in your favorite breakfast toppings, they’re a delicious way to start the day all on their own.
-Or add some fruit or an egg on the side and you’ll be all set.
+Smothered in your favorite breakfast toppings, they’re a delicious way to start the day all on their own.
+Or add some fruit or an egg on the side and you’ll be all set!

 - Sourdough starter-Fed the night before so it’s nice and bubbly in the morning.
 Learn how to make your own starter here.

 - Whole milk-We use raw milk from our dairy cows.

 - Eggs-I prefer to bake with duck eggs so if you don’t have ducks, try checking your local feed store or farmer’s market for some!
 Chicken eggs work as well.